Gurney Paragon

+Gurney Paragon is a mixed-use complex within George Town in the Malaysian state of Penang.
+Situated at Gurney Drive within the city's Central Business District (CBD), it comprises twin residential towers, an office block and a nine-storey shopping mall forming the podium.
+Each residential tower stands at a height of 155 metre.

-The shopping mall's main anchor tenant is TGV Cinemas, which operates a multiplex at its top floor.
+Launched in 2013, the shopping mall's main anchor tenant is TGV Cinemas, which operates a multiplex at its top floor.
 The mall also contains over 200 outlets spread out over nine floors, including a number of international brands.
-There are sufficient parking bays at Gurney Paragon to cater its visitors (Gurney Paragon parking rate).

 Retail outlets

-Gurney Paragon houses over 40 fashion boutiques and 30 eateries, such as Starbucks, H&M, and Victoria's Secret.
-Other international brands within the mall include Michael Kors, Oxygen Fitness and Daiso.
-One of the biggest book store chain with massive selection rows of affordable books, BookXcess, can be found at the 7th and 8th floor.
+Gurney Paragon houses over 40 fashion boutiques and 30 eateries, such as Starbucks, H&M, Cotton On, Polo Ralph Lauren and Victoria's Secret.
+Other international brands within the mall include Michael Kors, Rolex, APM Monaco, Daniel Wellington, Daiso, Ashley Furniture HomeStore and Nitori.
+Superstores such as MST Golf Arena and Decathlon are added more recently, while BookXcess occupies most of seventh floor with the country's longest and tallest bookshelf, measuring 70m long and 10m high, stocking more than a million book titles.
+In addition, Standard Chartered recently opened a new branch at the third floor of the East Tower, relocated from the former 86 Beach Street site.

 Entertainment

 TGV Cinemas manages an IMAX-equipped multiplex within Gurney Paragon's ninth floor.
 The multiplex, which consists of eight standard halls and an IMAX theatre, is TGV Cinemas' first IMAX-equipped multiplex in northern Malaysia.
+There is also a karaoke outlet at the second floor of the East Tower.

 Location

 Gurney Paragon is situated at Gurney Drive, a popular seafront promenade within the city of George Town.
+The drop-off point is at Jalan Kelawai entrance.